SantaHub/DesignPattern/SoftwareArchitecture/SoftwareArchitecture.md

 ## Implicit invocation Systems

-### Event -based architectural style
+### Event-based architectural style

 Events are both indicators of change and triggers to functions.
 Event generators and event consumers.

 Function types:
     - Asynchronous : event consumers could be running simultaneously on shared global data.
 Effecficient, but can cause race condition.
-    - Synchronous :
+    - Synchronous : Events happening concurrently.

 Race condition : behavior of a function depend on the time and order of data.
 A condition in which data might not be updated correctly.
 Semaphore : A boolean value to indicate availability state of shared data.